alebairos/xfutebol/singleboard-manual.md

 ### Goal Tiles
 - Situated within the penalty areas, these tiles represent the goals.
 They consist of C1, D1, E1, F1 for one player, and their symmetric counterparts for the opposing player.
 - Scoring is achieved by moving the ball into these tiles under designated gameplay conditions.
+- **Exclusive to Goalkeepers**: Only Goalkeepers are allowed to be positioned on the goal tiles.
+Other pieces can enter a goal tile only when moving with the ball to score a goal.
+- **Scoring**: A goal is scored when a piece successfully moves the ball onto one of these tiles.

 ### Midfield Line
 - This line bisects the board, dividing it into two halves, setting the starting territories for each player.